interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning/conflict_higher_priority/conflict_higher_priority.md

 sake of simplicity, it is recommended to set the start and end times of all the intents to the same range.

 ### tested_uss
-FlightPlannerResource that is under test and will manage flight 1.
+FlightPlannerResource that is under test and will manage Flight 1.

 ### control_uss
-FlightPlannerResource that will manage conflicting flight 2.
+FlightPlannerResource that will manage conflicting Flight 2.

 ### dss
 DSSInstanceResource that provides access to a DSS instance where flight creation/sharing can be verified.